-If you’re cutting a tomato and it feels and looks like you are sawing, then it’s time you invested in a good knife or two.
-Having just invested in good knives myself from Penna&Co., I know what a difference it makes in the whole kitchen experience.
+If you’re cutting a tomato and it feels and looks like you're sawing, then it’s time you invested in a good knife or two.
 A good knife is a kitchen essential.
 It makes preparing a meal so much easier.

 Dull knives are dangerous.
 You’re much more likely to cut yourself because you have to use too much pressure to get the job done.
 And you can’t possibly get a nice, thin cut of anything.